buildthenmarket/Health-and-Fitness/AVOID/Emulsifiers, preservatives and additives.md

 Try to stay away from processed foods, and eat fresh, organic and raw food instead.

+## excitotoxins

+### Excitotoxins are substances that overstimulate nerve cells, potentially leading to cell death.

+- excitotoxins are added to make them *tastier*
+- aspartame and monosodium glutamate (MSG).
+- increases the free radicals and lipid peroxidation products in the walls of their arteries, the increase lasted for what would be the equivalent of decades in humans.”
+In addition, these chemicals can cross the placental barrier, possibly harming the brains of unborn children.
+- 1981, the FDA’s own doctors recommended that aspartame shouldn’t be approved based on the studies of mice exhibiting brain tumors.
+Dr. Adrian Gross, former FDA toxicologist, testified before the Senate on the aspartame issue, stating, “It is clear beyond any shadow of a doubt that aspartame has caused cancer in laboratory animals.”
+Unfortunately, it didn’t make a difference.
+The recommendation fell on deaf ears.

 ## Butylated Hydroxyanisole (BHA)

 Butylated Hydroxyanisole (BHA) is a synthetic antioxidant commonly used as a preservative in various products, including: